gelisam/acme-tiny-rules/README.md

 ![nonsense inference rules appear and disappear around the lines drawn and erased by the user](demo.gif)

 `acme-tiny-rules` allows you to create beautiful (but nonsensical) inference rules by drawing and erasing lines.
+Left-click to draw a line, right-click to erase.
 It is a parody of [Tiny Glade](https://store.steampowered.com/app/2198150/Tiny_Glade/), which allows you to create beautiful castles by drawing and erasing lines.
 Here is the part of the Tiny Glade trailer I was trying to emulate:

 ![a beautiful castle appears and disappears around the lines drawn and erased by the user](tiny-glades.gif)